epics-base/pvxs/documentation/client.rst

 Until cancelled, a Subscription will attempt to (re)connect to the requested PV.

-A Subscription object allows access to an queue of data updates as Value and events/errors as exceptions.
+A Subscription object allows access to a queue of data updates as Value and events/errors as exceptions.
 The `pvxs::client::Subscription::pop` method will remove an entry from the queue, or return an empty/invalid Value.
 Data updates are returned as a valid Value.
 Events/errors are thrown as exceptions.